Your Game Plan Starts Here

 Whether your goal is to work one-on-one with people to maintain a healthy lifestyle and achieve personal wellness goals, to manage fitness programs or facilities, to coach athletes, or to promote sporting events or teams, we will help you to create a winning career.

 In our degree program, there is no need to choose between the disciplines of business and science.
 You will gain a strong grounding in both the business of sports/fitness and the science of human movement, physiology, and more.
 As a sports and fitness management major, you will complete diverse course work spanning topics in

 - Graduates who complete the BS in Sports and Fitness Management degree program are qualified to take the following certification examinations:

 - While completing your degree, you can earn additional certifications and endorsements that will enhance your employability, such as the following:

-- All sports and fitness management majors have the opportunity to participate in an internship, benefiting from one-on-one interaction with clients in a clinical, community health, or sports setting.
+- All sports and fitness management majors have the opportunity to participate in and, benefiting from one-on-one interaction with clients in a clinical, community health, or sports setting.
 You will set aside 6–12 credits for this practical experience.
 And who knows?
 Perhaps your internship will lead to your dream job.